 A key component of this course is a residential experience that will see students live in small groups with a responsibility for a shared living environment.
-This nine-night experience will lead directly into an Outdoor Education expedition for an additional four nights, which in 2016 took place on Kangaroo Island.
+This ten-night experience will lead directly into an Outdoor Education expedition for an additional four nights, which in 2017 took place in Burra.
 9@Scotch is a timetabled lesson that students attend as part of the weekly timetable throughout the year.
 They engage with four different teachers over the year, who between them will cover the four key topics underpinning the program.